 Changing health insurance

 At the beginning of your studies, you have to choose between private and statutory health insurance.
-It is only possible to change between these two systems during your studies in a few exceptional cases (e.g. if you get married, etc.).
+It is only possible to change between these two systems during your studies except of a few exceptional cases (e.g. if you get married, etc.).
 If you have opted for statutory health insurance, you can only change to another statutory health insurance during your studies.
 The only possibility for leaving is after you have reached the age of 30.
 If you have opted for a private health insurance company, there is usually no possibility of changing to a statutory health insurance company.
-Membership in a statutory health insurance is only possible again after the end of studies.
+Membership in a statutory health insurance is only possible after the end of studies again.